noanonoa/pern-todo/README.md

 # PERN Todo List
 A simple full stack todo list using the PERN stack.
-This project helps understand basic setup with CRUD operations, server, and client with a database.
+This project helps understand basic setup with CRUD operations, server, client, and database.
+The front end uses Bootstrap for CSS styling.